Citytracking/dotspotting/README.md

 Dotspotting does not so much piggyback on a traditional framework as it does hold hands with an anti-framework called "Flamework".
 Flamework is the mythical ("mythical") PHP framework developed and used by the engineering team at Flickr.
 It is gradually being rewritten, from scratch, as an open-source project by former Flickr engineers.

-If you just want to run Dotspotting that's really all you need to know, now.
+If you just want to run Dotspotting that's really all you need to know, right now.
 If you want to get a better understanding of what's going on under the hood and to glean the relationship between Dotspotting and Flamework you should look at the [README.FLAMEWORK.md](http://github.com/citytracking/dotspotting/blob/master/README.FLAMEWORK.md) document.

 Configuring Dotspotting
 --